riotrah/scripts-disconnect/Disconnect Script.md

 	R

-Yeah I'm sorry- I - uh - yeah.
+I'm not hurt by what you said.
+I'm more hurt that you tried.

 	L

-Yeah, we had a lot of fucking issues.
+As if.
+You know you're upset as fuck because everything I said was the fucking truth, dude.

 	R

-I don't want to admit that everything I was saying was... well- you summed it up, I guess.
-But I'd be lying if I told you it... hurt for any reason other than it being, well... a, uh, pretty fucking accurate.
+Yeah yeah you got a lil riled up and you felt like playing psychologist or wife or something.

+	R shrugs
+	R

+I guess you have the ovaries now to bite back.

+	L laughs snidely
 	L

-Yeah- no I uh... yeah I'm sorry.
-I got just as defensive, maybe more so, than you did and I just mouthed off some stuff I never really had the ovaries to say I guess.
+Well, looks like all that validation is working.

 	R

-Well, looks like the AI validation is working.

-	L laughs
+Well if it works for you I suppose you're entitled to feel a little empowered.
+But what you did was still pretty fucked up.

 	L

-No shame here, if it works.
-It works.
-I guess I should have seen this coming.
-I guess the most fucked up thing is that I know - knew - exactly the kind of person you are.
-And I knew it then and I- I um- I never really considered that- these parts of your personality that I knew needed to be taken care of and paid attention to and I didn't
+Okay... but I feel like you're forgetting that you just attacked me for my fucking boyfriend like a minute ago?

 	R